benswift/benswift.github.io/_posts/2019-10-16-package-managers-update-or-upgrade.md

-Quick quiz: for the following language/system [package managers](https://en.wikipedia.org/wiki/Package_manager), what's the name of the subcommand to modify your project/system so that it downloads and uses the latest version of one (or more) of your project's dependencies?
+Quick quiz: for the following language/system [package managers](https://en.wikipedia.org/wiki/Package_manager), what's the name of the subcommand to so that your project/system uses the latest version of one (or more) of your project's dependencies?

 | package manager | language/system |
 |-----------------|-----------------|